Parks & Trails

 Parks and trails provides construction and maintenance of:

-* Hidden Falls Trails will be closed to Equestrians and Cyclists Wednesday 2/13 through Monday 2/18 due to rain.
+* Hidden Falls Trails will be closed to Equestrians and Cyclists on Wednesday 3/20 through Friday 3/22 due to rain.

 Effective July 1st 2018: Due to high fire danger: All open fires and charcoal barbecues will be prohibited at the Bear River Campgrounds.
 Use of portable Colman type gas stoves and lanterns is allowed.

 Visitors to various Placer County parks and open spaces may encounter sheep, goats or cattle grazing throughout the area.
 Sheep and goats are being used for vegetation management to improve habitat conditions for native plants and animals and to help prevent or minimize the effects of wildfires.
 For your safety:

 - Do not cross into fenced or penned areas

 - Do not pet, touch or feed grazing animals

 - Do not touch fencing, it may be electrified to contain animals

 - Dogs must be on leash at all times and under owners' direct control